 Establishing an Interest on Lawyers’ Trust Accounts (“IOLTA”) Account

-Currently, nine banks participate in the IOLTA program.
-They are: American Savings Bank, Bank of Hawaii, Bank of the Orient, Central Pacific Bank, First Foundation Bank (formerly known as Pacific Rim Bank), First Hawaiian Bank, Hawaii National Bank, Home Street Bank, and Ohana Pacific Bank.
+Currently, nine banks participate in the Hawaii IOLTA program.
+These are American Savings Bank, Bank of Hawaii, cbb bank, Central Pacific Bank, First Foundation Bank, First Hawaiian Bank, Hawaii National Bank, Home Street Bank (to be purchased by Sunflower Bank in Summer 2004), and Royal Business Bank.
 You are free to choose any of these nine banks that you wish.
-Of these nine banks, five are “Prime Partner Banks,” which means these five banks have made arrangements to pay higher rates of interest to HJF.
-These five banks are: American Savings Bank, Bank of Hawaii, Central Pacific Bank, First Foundation Bank, and First Hawaiian Bank.
+Of these nine banks, five are “Prime Partner Banks,” which means these five banks remit interest to HJF at the rate of 70% of federal funds target rate without fees.
+These five banks are: American Savings Bank, Bank of Hawaii, Central Pacific Bank, First Hawaiian Bank, and Royal Business Bank.

-For all of the IOLTA banks, all typical monthly service fees (other than special fees charged for cashier’s checks, insufficient funds, etc.) are paid by your bank and/or Hawaii Justice Foundation (“HJF”).
-The net monthly interest from your trust account is paid over to HJF, and HJF uses this to fund various legal services projects and related activities.
+For all of the IOLTA banks, all typical monthly service fees (other than special fees charged for cashier’s checks, stop payment charges, check printing fees, insufficient funds, etc.) are paid by your bank and/or Hawaii Justice Foundation (“HJF”).
+Each month, participating banks pay to HJF the aggregate net monthly interest from all their IOLTA accounts.
+HJF uses these funds for various legal services projects and related activities.
 All fifty states have similar programs.

 Downloads: